saint11/DeadWeight/source/index.md

 ## Exploration

 During the exploration characters can move to another place in the dungeon, fix their equipment, interact with their environment and other various things, but every time a player attempts an action in the dungeon a turn passes.
-Turns here are a valuable resource that the players must carefully use as a group, since every time a turn passes, different trackers in the *GMs sheet* advance, and they usually cause problems for the **adventurers**.
+We measure that using **exploration turns**.
+Exploration turns are a valuable resource that the players must carefully use as a group, since every time a turn passes, different trackers in the *GMs sheet* advance, and they usually cause problems for the **adventurers**.

 Any action any player chooses will spend one or more turns.
 It doesn't matter which player does the action or if the action is done as a group, the turn is spent anyway.
 Players should avoid splitting up for that reason, if they are divided, they will spend much more turns.
 Turns during exploration are **not only a measure of time**, they measure the **stress**, **fatigue** and the **general energy** used by the characters.
+That's why if 2 or more characters decide to simultaneously do 2 actions, they would spend 2 turns.

 One of the main reason that the **players** shouldn't to waste turns is the **decay tracker**.
 Every turn the **decay tracker** should advance, meaning that every 5 turns of exploration all player characters roll from the decay table.